OpenBB-finance/OpenBB/website/content/platform/usage/basics/index.md

 There will be only one choice for the kernel, `Python3 (ipykernel)`.
 Click on, `Select`.

-In the console window (or a new Notebook file) the OpenBB SDK is imported by entering:
+In the console window (or a new Notebook file) the OpenBB Platform is imported by entering:

 ```console
 from openbb_terminal.sdk import openbb